ssvlabs/ssv-keys/README.md

 ### Node Project

-To run an example of a NodeJS project containing all the code snippets to build the share and transaction payload, simply follow these instructions!
+To run an example of a Node.js project containing all the code snippets to build the share and transaction payload, simply follow these instructions!

 ```bash
 cd examples/console